eerie-project/EERIE_hackathon_2023/pre-joint-hackathon-2024/mesoscale-air-sea-coupling/IFS-FESOM/README.md

 ## Methodology
 1) [Extract and/or compute daily quantities](#1-extract-and-compute-daily-quantities) needed for getting coupling coefficient.
    - Compute wind divergence and curl on IFS grid via cdo operators.
-If IFS-AMIP have outputs of windstress on IFS grid, then compute div/curl.
+IFS-AMIP has outputs of windstress on IFS grid; then compute div/curl.
    - For some ocean data (ocu,ocv,tx_sur,ty_sur): compute gradients and div/curl on native grid.
 IFS-FESOM only has windstress (tx_sur,ty_sur) on ocean grid.
    - Regrid SST gradients onto IFS gridded grid.
     (dSST/dx, dSST/dy) are needed to compute crosswind and downwind SST gradients (multiply gradients with sine/cosine angle of wind).
 Do this for IFS-AMIP runs.
 For IFS/FESOM, since windstress are on ocean native grid, then we can compute crosswind/downwind SST gradients on ocean native grid.